 A SIEM solution combines information and event management to provide real-time alerts and indicators of compromise.

-Threat Hunting

-ML and AI play a critical role in cybersecurity by providing automated solutions to threat intelligence, data monitoring, big data analysis, anomalous behavior and fraud detection, incident response and forensics, and as an enhancement to human analysis.
+Threat Hunting ML and AI play a critical role in cybersecurity by providing automated solutions to threat intelligence, data monitoring, big data analysis, anomalous behavior and fraud detection, incident response and forensics, and as an enhancement to human analysis.
+Response Strategies A comprehensive ransomware readiness approach also includes response and remediation strategies, which address security incidents as they are underway to help significantly minimize an attack's operational and cost impact and gather critical attack information.

-Reduce the Risk of Ransomware with these Strategies and Approaches

-#3 Response Strategies

-A comprehensive ransomware readiness approach also includes response and remediation strategies, which address security incidents as they are underway to help significantly minimize an attack's operational and cost impact and gather critical attack information.

-Incident Response

-Endpoint detection and security offers benefits such as continuous alert monitoring, validation, automation, containment, escalation, dashboards, and reporting.

-Attack Planning and Tabletop Exercises

-Attack planning and tabletop exercises facilitate a hypothetical discussion of an attack scenario using the organization's current policies, strategies, plans, and technologies.
+Incident Response Endpoint detection and security offers benefits such as continuous alert monitoring, validation, automation, containment, escalation, dashboards, and reporting.
+Attack Planning and Tabletop Exercises Attack planning and tabletop exercises facilitate a hypothetical discussion of an attack scenario using the organization's current policies, strategies, plans, and technologies.
 These exercises are designed to provide an organization with an improved understanding of their strengths and weaknesses.
 Planning and exercises also help businesses make needed changes to policies and response plans.

-Trend Micro, 'Future/Tense: Security Predictions for 2023'

-Response Technologies and Services

-Two key response approaches are managed detection and response (MDR) and endpoint detection and response (EDR) services.
+Response Technologies and Services Two key response approaches are managed detection and response (MDR) and endpoint detection and response (EDR) services.
 When combined, they extend the organization's overall detection and response capabilities.

-Remediation

-Remediation solutions isolate impacted devices and systems, roll back unauthorized changes, and mitigate the tactics, techniques, and procedures (TTPs) used by the threat actors.
+Remediation Remediation solutions isolate impacted devices and systems, roll back unauthorized changes, and mitigate the tactics, techniques, and procedures (TTPs) used by the threat actors.
 Remediation also serves as a roadmap to improve current and future security gaps.

-deepwatch | www.deepwatch.com

-Using Managed Detection and Response (MDR) to Implement the

-Three Key Components of a Comprehensive Security Program
+Data extortion techniques are expected to become even more sophisticated in 2023 as malicious actors develop and deploy "cloudaware" ransomware that can compromise data even when it's moved off-premises into the cloud.
+How MDR Helps Implement the Three Key Components of a Comprehensive Security Program